The U.S. considers "anti-American opinions" as grounds to deny a green card

-The government of Donald Trump issued new internal guidelines that allow the denial of permanent residency cards to immigrants for expressing political opinions deemed "un-American" or "anti-Semitic," even if they have not violated any laws, according to internal training materials from the Department of Homeland Security obtained by The New York Times.
+The government of Donald Trump issued new internal guidelines that allow the denial of permanent residency cards to immigrants for expressing political opinions deemed "anti-American" or "anti-Semitic," even if they have not violated any laws, according to internal training materials from the Department of Homeland Security obtained by The New York Times.

-The documents, distributed in March to the officials of the U.S. Citizenship and Immigration Services (USCIS), reveal how the administration implements a directive issued in August 2025 to deny residency applicants based on their ideological positions.
+The documents, distributed in March to the officials of the U.S. Citizenship and Immigration Services (USCIS), reveal how the administration implements a directive issued in August 2025 to vet residency applicants based on their ideological positions.

 Joseph Edlow, director of USCIS, stated before Congress in February: "There is no place in America for foreigners who promote anti-American ideologies or support terrorist organizations."